PRIME-RE/prime-re.github.io/README.md

 #### How to contribute ?
 Send new content by using [this template file](New_Resource_Template.md) to create a new issue [here](https://github.com/PRIME-RE/prime-re.github.io/issues)!
 You can also join our communication channel around the Primate Data Exchange on the Brainhack community on [PRIME-DE Mattermost-channel](https://mattermost.brainhack.org/brainhack/channels/prime-de) or specifically for this Primate Resource Exchange via on [PRIME-RE Mattermost-channel](https://mattermost.brainhack.org/brainhack/channels/prime-re) .

+#### Wiki
+A [wiki](https://github.com/PRIME-RE/prime-re.github.io/wiki/Structural-preprocessing) have been set up to share knowledge about NHP MRI acquisition and image processing.
+Anyone can share knowledge and experience (problems with solutions, fixes, tricks...).

 ### [Atlases](#atlases)

 ### [Structural preprocessing](#structpreproc)